Scilla: planting, growing, and maintaining

 The intense blue of the bells of a Scilla bifolia or a Scilla siberica ‘Spring Beauty’ offers a spectacular contrast with white, soft yellow, and green-yellow flowers like those of early Euphorbias, Daffodils, small botanical Tulips, Crocuses, and Snowdrops.
 They form magnificent carpets against a backdrop of Anemone sylvestris, winter Hellebores, or Cyclamen coum.

 Planted in numbers for beautiful spectacular effects, these luminous bulbous plants create a successful size contrast alongside large-flowered bulbs like Daffodils.
-All pair well with small spring bulbs like Hyacinths, Ipheions, Violas, Anemone blanda or Nemerosa, Iris reticulata, or Erythrones.
+All pair well with small spring bulbs like Hyacinths, Ipheions, Violas, Anemone blanda or Nemerosa, Iris reticulata, or Erythroniums.

-→ Discover more association ideas with scillas in our advice sheet!
+→ Discover more association ideas with Scillas in our advice sheet!

 Hyacinth ‘Blue Jacket’, ‘Blue Eyes’, Muscari, Scilla, and Anemone blanda